10 Magnificent UK Train Journeys Through Seaside Towns, National Parks, and Mountain Peaks

 You can book a ticket that covers transport up and down the mountain (45 minutes each way) and includes a 30-minute stop-over at Clogwyn.
 Alternatively, you can buy a single ticket and walk back down the mountain.
 You can check the current schedule and book your tickets online at Snowdon Mountain Railway.
 Seats on the service are limited and it is extremely popular so it’s best to book ahead.

-This short but sweet train ride in Northern Ireland navigates a devastatingly scenic strip of the northern coast between Londonderry and Coleraine.
+This short but sweet train ride in Northern Ireland navigates a devastatingly scenic strip of the northern coast between Derry and Coleraine.

 One of the major highlights of the journey is the view afforded of the lava-formed Binevenagh Mountain, which you might recognize from Game of Thrones.
 Standing with arms outstretched atop the cliffs is a sculpture of the Celtic God of the Sea, Manannán Mac Lír.
 If visibility is on your side, you might catch a glimpse of the icon as you pass through Magilligan Station.